Pursuit Force: Reception

 The game received "generally favourable reviews" according to the review aggregation website Metacritic.
 In Japan, where the game was ported and published by Spike on 2 March 2006, Famitsu gave it a score of two eights and two sevens for a total of 30 out of 40.
+Rice Burner of GamePro said, "If rampant explosions and car chases float your boat and you can forgive the list of obvious short comings[sic] of Pursuit Force, then this game can be an enjoyable ride and a minor trip down video gaming nostalgic lane."

 Detroit Free Press gave it a score of all four stars and said that the game was "nearly perfect with its graphics that often look close to cinematic scenes and a whole host of strategies for nailing the bad guys."
 The Times similarly gave it all five stars and said, "Even by the high standards already set, Pursuit Force is an astonishing title...
 The best PSP title yet."
 However, The New York Times gave it an average review and said, "Apparently the designers were afraid the game might just be too much fun, so they compensated by making the missions brutally, mind-numbingly difficult."
 The Sydney Morning Herald gave it a score of three out of five, saying, "Streamlined controls make performing outrageous stunts easy.
 But car handling is overly rigid making tight bends difficult to negotiate."

+GameZone gave it 8.6 out of 10, calling it "a heck of a good time to play; hard, but fun."
+However, Edge gave it seven out of ten, saying that the game "delivers on its promise of realizing pursuit scenarios in a fast-paced and energetic manner – it's a pleasing experience, but not exceptional."

 Despite its innovative gameplay, Pursuit Force was criticized for its punishing difficulty.
 In response, the developer reevaluated the gameplay and made sure the sequel was more playable.